a-ignatov-parc/tvdml/README.md

 ## Intro

-This is library that main goal is to greatly simplify app development for Apple TV using pure Javascript and [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) providing tools to solve problems like:
+This is a library that main goal is to greatly simplify app development for Apple TV using [React.js](https://reactjs.org/) and providing tools to solve problems like:

-- Routing
-- Templating and updating data
+- React.js integration with TVML and TVJS.
+- Routing.
-- Event binding
+- Event binding.
-- Detecting "Menu" button presses
+- Detecting "Menu" button.

-**What else is in the box?**

-TVDML tries to be as simple as possible and not include more than it needs to provide functionality for its core features.
-But yeah we've got something inside:

-- [`virtual-dom`](https://www.npmjs.com/package/virtual-dom) library to provide you easy to use update mechanism.
-[Patched](https://github.com/Matt-Esch/virtual-dom/compare/master...a-ignatov-parc:tvml) and ready to be used with TVML.

-## Requirements
+## System Requirements

 Starting from `v4.X.X` TVDML drops support for tvOS < 10.
 If you need that support please consider using [`v3.X.X`](https://github.com/a-ignatov-parc/tvdml/tree/v3.0.4).

 ## Getting started

-TVDML is shipping as [npm package](https://www.npmjs.com/package/tvdml) and can be installed with npm
+TVDML is shipping as [npm package](https://www.npmjs.com/package/tvdml) and can be installed with npm.
+In addition you need to install React.js.

 ```
-npm install --save tvdml
+npm install --save tvdml react
 ```

 TVDML is written in ES6 and built using UMD wrapper so it can be used in any environment with any of this ways: